by Kara Dolan-West | Feb 08, 2014 | Workplace Accidents & Injuries

-It is very typical after an injury takes place to try to figure out who caused the injury.
-It may be a co-worker’s fault that you got injured or you may think that your employer could have taken steps to prevent your injury.
+After you are injured at work, you may wonder who is to blame for your injury.
+It may be a co-worker’s fault, or maybe you think that your employer could have taken steps to prevent your injury.
 When trying to determine who the culprit is, you may want to know who you can sue to protect your rights.
 Ohio is considered a “no-fault” workers’ compensation system.
 This simply means that even if an injured worker is at fault for their injury, they still are permitted to file a workers’ compensation claim.
 Likewise, if an employer did not take steps to prevent an injury from taking place, an injured worker is limited to benefits as provided through the workers’ compensation system.

-Recently, the legislature has changed the law to require that a Violation of a Specific Safety Regulation be filed within one year of the date of the injury.
-This is crucial because you must file a specific form with the information related to the injury, including not only witnesses but also what specific rules you are alleging were violated.
+If you want to allege a Violation of a Specific Safety Regulation, you must act quickly.
+A VSSR claim must be filed within one year of the date of the injury.
+When filing, you must complete a specific form with the information related to the injury, including the names of witnesses and listing the specific rules you are alleging were violated.
 In any injury where they are an OSHA investigation performed, a Violation of Specific Safety Regulation should be considered.
 While the rules are not the same, there is typically something that can be investigated by the Bureau of Workers’ Compensation to determine whether a violation has in fact taken place.

-Even though Ohio’s laws do not typically permit a lawsuit against your employer for causing an injury there are still benefits that should be explored in the context of your workers’ compensation claim.
-If an injured worker has any questions or concerns with what caused their injury it would always be recommended to consult with an attorney regarding your potential rights for recovery.
+Even though Ohio’s laws do not typically permit a lawsuit against your employer for causing an injury, there are still benefits that should be explored in the context of your workers’ compensation claim.
+If an injured worker has any questions or concerns with what caused their injury it would always be recommended to consult with an attorney regarding their potential rights for recovery.

 Please contact our attorneys and schedule a free consultation if you have been injured on the job.